Gera1313/redux-store/README.md

 ## Credits

 Big help thanks to the module activities.
 Watched the Zoom recordings.
 Will continue with this project at a later time when I'm not pressed with time (see Notes section above).
+Tutor Jere Wongani.

 ## Licenses